raspibolt/raspibolt/guide/bonus/bitcoin/bisq.md

 * In the box just below, paste your Bitcoin Core node .onion address (`123...abc.onion:8333`)

 * Click on any other tab at the top.
-Bisq will ask you to shut down the program to make your change effectice.
+Bisq will ask you to shut down the program to make your change effective.

 * Click "Shut down"